realA10001986/Time-Circuits-Display/README.md

 First step is to choose a menu item.
 The available "items" are
 - enter custom dates/times for the three displays
+- set an alarm ("ALA-RM")
 - select the autoInterval ("PRE-SET")
 - select the brightness for the three displays ("BRI-GHT")
+- show the current IP address ("NET-WRK")
 - quit the menu ("END")

 Pressing ENTER cycles through the list, holding ENTER selects an item, ie a mode.